barseghyanartur/django-anysearch-dsl/README.rst

 Versioning is kept in sync up to the ``build`` (in terms of Semantic versioning ``major.minor[.build[.revision]``), so version 7.2.2.x of this library would represent the version 7.2.2 of the upstream.
+All changes are mentioned in the changelog_.

 This library is a drop-in replacement, it does have the same namespace as ``django-elasticsearch-dsl``, thus you can't have both installed.